Indiana Wesleyan University: History

 In 2008 the Board of Trustees approved a motion to begin the process of establishing Wesley Seminary at Indiana Wesleyan University, an evangelical seminary affiliated with both the university and the Wesleyan Church.
-In 2009 the seminary was approved and accredited and opened for the fall 2009 semester.
-It offers the Master of Divinity degree along with other graduate theological degrees and had its own building on campus, a result of the university receiving a substantial donation from the Green family, owners of the Hobby Lobby corporation.
-However, the seminary is in the process of relocating to the university's National and Global headquarters building, a short distance from the campus.
-The university's admissions office is moving into the former seminary building.
-Wesley is the first officially affiliated seminary in the history of the Wesleyan Church.
+In 2009 the seminary was approved and accredited, becoming the first officially affiliated seminary in the history of the Wesleyan Church denomination.
+Wesley offers the Master of Divinity degree along with other graduate theological degrees and had its own building on campus from 2013 to 2025, a result of the university receiving a substantial donation from the Green family, owners of the Hobby Lobby corporation.
+However, in 2025 the seminary relocated to the university's National and Global headquarters building, a short distance from the campus, so the former Wesley building could be renovated into the university's new Welcome Center.

 In 2012 Smith announced his resignation as president and reassignment as chancellor.
 He was succeeded as president by Dr. David Wright, who was inaugurated in 2013.

 In 2013 the board of trustees voted to acquire Wesley Institute (now Excelsia College), in New South Wales, Australia, to create IWU's first international campus.

 The university was granted an exception to Title IX in 2017.
 Homosexual acts are prohibited for students, including kissing and all acts "equated culturally with homosexual behavior."

 In 2022 Wright resigned and Dr. Jonathan Kulaga was named the university's tenth president.

 IWU is the largest private university in Indiana.
-Among the 105 members of the Council for Christian Colleges and Universities (the main organization of evangelical colleges in the U.S. and Canada), IWU is its largest member with nearly 10,000 students enrolled as of 2022.
+Among the 105 members of the Council for Christian Colleges and Universities (the main organization of evangelical colleges in the U.S. and Canada), IWU is its largest member with 15,000 students enrolled as of 2025.

 While by 2008 the university had neared its long-term goal of 3,000 enrolled undergraduate students, the 2008 financial crisis led to the end of the university's decades-long growth during the 2008–09 academic year, as happened to most similar private colleges.
 Both the university's traditional and adult student enrollments began decreasing in subsequent years.
 While some recovery in growth was made in later years the 2020 COVID-19 pandemic eliminated any progress that had been made since 2008.
-Today, neither the traditional nor adult student enrollments have returned to the 2008 levels, with about 2,000 undergraduate students enrolled during the 2024–25 academic year.
+Today, while the adult student enrollment has largely recovered, the traditional student enrollment has not, with 2,000 undergraduate students enrolled during the 2025–26 academic year.
+However, in the 2025 President's Report, the university stated their goal is to reach 20,000 total students.